 This might have changed last Monday because apparently the Shanghai-specific law — "Circular No. 38" — had an expiry date: August 15, 2021.
 From that day, the social security obligations of foreigners and people from Taiwan, Hong Kong, and Macao have all returned to the purview of the national regulations.

 Wait, so does this mean employees and companies will have to pay it from now on?

 We've reached out to a few accounting firms and scanned the overall reactions from the various publications from the foreign chambers, and the overall opinion seems to be that companies should wait until further instructions will come out.
 This isn't legal advice, and strictly following the law is always the best and safest option, but if you or your company hasn't been paying it so far, you might be okay with just sitting back and waiting.
 After all, nothing has changed, no new law or order has been issued, simply a 13-year-old city government order has silently expired.

-Some say that if the Shanghai government wanted companies to actually pay it they would have release more clear announcements and clarified the details.
-But all this is speculation, the only thing that’s for sure is that everyone is worried and waiting for more details to come out.
+Some say that if the Shanghai government wanted companies to actually pay it, they would have released more clear announcements and clarified the details.
+But all this is speculation, the only thing that's for sure is that everyone is worried and waiting for more details to come out.